kitchun0402/WebScraping_Instagram_igpicker/README.md

 all_target = igpicker.scraper(chrome_driver = chrome_driver, num_post = 10)
 ```
-**You can run 'scraper' again after you change the parameters if you didn't close the chrome driver.**
+**You can run 'scraper' again after you change the parameters if you haven't closed the chrome driver.**